A History of Marymount

 Marymount is governed by a voluntary Board of Directors comprising experts from diverse fields.
 Daily operations and management are led by a Chief Executive Officer, who is assisted by an Executive Management Team, along with a committed team of professionals.

-Until the 20th of December 2023, Marymount operated as a section 39 organisation under the Health Act 2004, closely collaborating with statutory health services in the provision of care.
-On 20th December 2023, the government secured the final stage of the agreement to re-designate the four voluntary adult hospices from a Section 39 agency to a Section 38 agency.
+Until the 1st of February 2024 Marymount operated as a section 39 organisation under the Health Act 2004, closely collaborating with statutory health services in the provision of care.
+The government secured the final stage of the agreement to re-designate the four voluntary adult hospices from a Section 39 agency to a Section 38 agency.

 Specialist Palliative Care Services